Stacerella

 Vegetable Pasta Soup

 We celebrate Thanksgiving the second weekend of every October in Canada, so that means Canuck Cooks are in a position to make and post about great foods that their American friends, readers and search engines can access a few weeks in advance if anyone’s looking for ideas, inspiration or lovely Thanksgiving recipes that just work.
 This year my MIL asked me to bring the vegetables and I told her I would also bring the buns.
 She was nervous but said ok.
 These are the best buns I have ever made.
 They tasted just like the best biscuits I have eaten.
-Joe’s whole family concurs.
-Must be all the butter the recipe called for. *snort* The dinner rolls and the roasted vegetables recipes can be found over at my Flickr account.
+DH’s whole family concurs.
+Must be all the butter the recipe called for. *wink* The dinner rolls and the roasted vegetables recipes can be found over at my Flickr account.

 Dinner Rolls